 The areas surrounding Wilmington are just as rich in arts and cultural offerings.
 Check out the Delaware Art Museum or any of the estates that keep the Du Pont family legacy alive, such as Nemours Mansion and Gardens, Winterthur, Mt.
 Cuba Center, or nearby Kennett Square, PA’s Longwood Gardens.

-If you’re looking for high speed fun, Dover is just the place for you.
-Enjoy Dover International Speedway and Dover Downs Casino.
+If you’re looking for day trips from Philadelphia that are full of high speed fun, Dover is just the place for you.
+Enjoy Dover International Speedway and Dover Downs Casino as well as the fantastic and moving Air Mobility Command Museum.
 But when you’re ready to slow the pace, there are breweries and historic spots to explore.
 Dover is the capital of the First State, after all, and you can explore the buildings were it all started.

 Be sure to return for another day trip from Philadelphia to Historic Odessa at the end of the year when they put on their Christmas best for special tours and exhibitions.